jpritikin/coach/content/docs/me/meditation/_index.md

 In some traditions, there is a notion of *enlightenment* or *liberation* that demarcates some stage of personal transformation.
 However, we should not be satisfied with personal transformation of any degree;
-the appropriate benchmark for attainment is global, societal transformation.
+The appropriate benchmark for attainment is global, societal transformation.
 Everybody should have the opportunity to climb Maslow's pyramid.

 ![Maslow's needs](maslow-needs2.webp)